Results.

 15 December 2004

-Ex parte interim stays require compelling circumstances; a pending appeal alone does not justify automatic stay of execution.
+Ex parte interim stay pending appeal is exceptional; a notice of appeal alone does not justify stay.

 13 December 2004